davepinch/pinchy.cc/content/streams/the-pathway-in-darkness/9/i-taught-others-and-they-would-run-with-me.md

 ---
-title: "I taught others and they would run-with me."
+title: "I taught others and they would run with me."
 next: "Most, however, chose to stay huddled near the light."
 ---